 “Conference a One-Stop Shop for Global Metallurgical Industry” Mining Oil & Gas, May 2013

-ALTA 2013 was held at Crown Convention Centre, Perth, Western Australia 25 May to 1 June 2013.
+ALTA 2013 was held 25 May to 1 June at Crown Convention Centre in Perth, Australia.
 It was well attended with 240 participants from 24 countries.
 The parallel exhibition attracted exhibitors from seven countries.

 The conference was officially opened by Jonathan Law, Director, Minerals Down Under Flagship, CSIRO, Australia, who delivered a presentation on “Innovation in Mineral Processing: Where Are We Headed?”

 The Keynote Address at the Nickel-Cobalt-Copper Dinner was given by Alan Taylor, Managing Director, ALTA, who gave an entertaining presentation entitled “PAL – The Great Survivor: Part II” as a follow-up to his presentation at ALTA 2011.
 The Nickel-Cobalt-Copper sessions included a Forum and Panel discussion on PAL of Laterites which included papers on the Goro Nickel Process, MHP refining, sequestering of CO2, ball valve applications and maintenance at remote PAL sites.
 The future of the PAL process and the development of alternative processes were featured in the open panel discussion.
 Other topics included processing of laterites, ore sorting, use of MSA, solid-liquid separation, heap leaching, SX-IX, agitation, electrowinning, hydroprocessing and chloride processing.
 Featured projects included Tiger Resource’s Kipoi Copper Leach-SX-EW Project in the DRC and Poseidon’s Windarra Nickel Project, in WA.